-The music festival is celebrated in a cheerful and festive atmosphere by both amateur and professional musicians who perform in the streets, squares, gardens or courtyards for free, offering to the public all types of music genres.
+Both amateur and professional musicians celebrate the music festival in a cheerful and festive atmosphere.
+You’ll see them performing in the streets, squares, gardens or courtyards for free, offering to the public all types of music genres.

 Free concerts with professional musicians are also organised in major towns and the event gives the opportunity for the large musical institutions to come out from within their walls.

 The nature of the cultural event participates to the democratisation of access to the arts and culture.

 Although most musicians perform on the evening and throughout the night, noise restrictions still apply and the local authorities can forbid them to set up any audio hardware in the streets.